jimlawton/h800/docs/Honeywell-1800-PRM.md

 Note that high-order zeros in the fixed-point numbers are suppressed in the floating-point representations.
 This process which results in the first significant digit being immediately to the right of the point, is called _normalization_.
 Normalization is discussed fully in Section XIII, in which floating-point arithmetic is explored in greater detail; the Honeywell 1800 instructions that manipulate data in floating-point form are also described in Section XIII.

+## SECTION II

+### THE HONEYWELL 1800 SYSTEM

+#### The Equipment

+A Honeywell 1800 Electronic Data Processing System consists of a central processor plus varying types and numbers of input and output units.
+The programmer must know the system configuration with which he is to work.
+An understanding of the function of each component and its relation to the entire system will make his task easier.

+    1. The Central Processor (1801)

+    The basic central processor consists of a control unit, a control or special-register memory, an arithmetic unit, and four banks of main (or high-speed) memory, each able to store 2048 Honeywell 1800 words.
+(A Honeywell 1800 word is composed of 48 information bits and six checking bits.)
+To this basic unit, additional memory banks can be added in modules of 8192 words (model 1802) up to 32,768 words; further expansion is available in modules of 16,384 words (model 1802-1) up to a maximum of 65,536 words.
+An optional floating-point unit (1801-B, discussed below) is also available.

+    The control unit with its control memory is the nerve center of the central processor.
+As the site of traffic control and multiprogram control (explained below), it monitors the time sharing of the entire system to achieve maximum efficiency of operation.
+In addition to its multiplexing function, it is also the unit that selects, interprets, and directs the execution of instructions, and governs address selection in both control memory and main memory.

+    The memory cycle time is two microseconds.
+This is the time required to read one Honeywell 1800 word from memory (access) and to replace it in its original form (restoration).

+    The control memory is a magnetic-core array providing storage for 356 eighteen-bit words.
+The read-restore cycle of the control memory is out of phase with that of the main memory in such a way that if reference must be made to the control memory between references to main memory, it is usually possible to make such reference without loss of main-memory cycle.
+As discussed more fully in Section V, the control memory contains eight identical groups of special registers such as sequencing counters, index registers, registers used for indirect addressing, etc., the contents of which are used to select a full Honeywell 1800 word from the main memory.
+The offset cycle of control memory makes it possible to anticipate an address selection involving the contents of a special register and to prepare the address of a second operand while another unit is using the first operand.
+Because of this anticipatory technique, it is unnecessary in many cases to add memory cycles to an instruction for indexed or indirect addressing.
+Even when the contents of a special register are modified before they are restored, no extra memory cycle need be added, since the special register circuitry includes a separate adder, with complete and independent checking, used only for special register modification.
+This applies to both automatic modification, as when a sequencing counter is incremented after use, and program-controlled modification, as when an increment is specified in an address.
+However, while the two memory units are sufficiently out of phase to allow reading from the control memory prior to the start of a main memory cycle, a read-restore operation in which the result of an instruction is returned to a special register cannot overlap a main memory cycle; in this case, an extra cycle must be added to the instruction time.

+    The arithmetic unit is the portion of the central processor in which digits are combined to form new arrays in accordance with the logical rules of the command codes.
+The Honeywell 1800 central processor has provision for both binary and decimal arithmetic, complete logical abilities, and competent internal checking.
+For the interested reader, a complete description of the fixed-point addition logic can be found in Appendix A.